sterzbiter/sterzbiter/README.md

 you can ask me about anything, but my brain goes brr sometimes...

-you can find me better to talk to on discord: venombiter
+you can find me better to talk to on discord: anklebiterrz

 my pronouns are he/him but they/them works too!